What’s the most useful tool in the world?

-Here are a few everyday tasks your survival knife may be see:
+Here are a few everyday tasks your survival knife may see.

 Cutting and Chopping

-Of course, there is some necessary cutting and chopping task your knife is going to be called to do.
-From trimming limbs off trees to clearing a place to sleep.
+There will likely be some necessary cutting and chopping tasks your knife will be called upon to do — from trimming limbs off trees to clearing a place to sleep.

-These essential tasks are the most common and simplest tasks out there.
+These essential tasks are the most common and simplest out there.

-You’re out in the wild, alone, maybe afraid, but you’re hungry.
-If you got the skills or the luck perhaps you catch a fish, snare a rabbit, or down a deer.
+You’re out in the wild, alone, but you’re hungry.
+If you got the skills or the luck, perhaps you catch a fish, snare a rabbit, or down a deer.
 What now?

 You have to skin that bad boy.
 A survival knife needs to be able to skin and dress an animal.
 You need a sharp knife with a good belly to make those precise cuts.

-Batoning wood is a task where you use a knife and a hammer substitute to split wood.
-The hammer substitute is often another piece of wood being used to drive the blade through the limbs.
+Batoning wood is when you use a knife and a hammer substitute to split wood.
+The hammer substitute is often another piece of wood used to drive the blade through the limbs.

-You can’t cut your way into a fire, but a knife can be used for striking ferous rods that start fires.
-These rods need a nice sharp spine to create the friction needed to create the sparks required to start a fire.
+You can’t cut your way into a fire, but you can use a knife to strike ferrous rods to help start fires.
+These rods need a nice sharp spine to create the friction required to create sparks.

 With these tasks in mind, how do you find a knife to satisfy each one?